Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

 \begin{lemma} The $\botr$ rule is hp-admissible in $\calc$. \end{lemma}

-\begin{proof} We prove the result by induction on the height of the given derivation.
+\begin{proof} We prove the result by induction on the height of the given proof.

-\textit{Base case.} The $\botl$ case is trivial, so we show the $\id$ case.
-Observe that the conclusion of $\botr$ in the proof shown below left is an instance of $\botl$, and hence, we can derive the same conclusion with a single application of $\botl$ as shown below right.
+\textit{Base case.} Observe that the conclusion of $\botr$ in the proof shown below left is an instance of $\botl$, and hence, we can prove the same conclusion with a single application of $\botl$ as shown below right.

 \textit{Inductive step.} We note that $\botr$ cannot be applied after an application of $\disr$, $\conr$, $\iimpr$, $\xdiar$, or $\xboxr$ as the labeled formula on the right of the sequent arrow cannot be of the form $w : \bot$.
 Hence, these cases need not be considered.
 For all remaining cases, the $\botr$ rule freely permutes above any other rule instance, thus establishing the inductive step.
 For instance, if $\iimpl$ is followed by an application of $\botr$, then $\botr$ may be permuted above the right premise of $\iimpl$ as shown below: \begin{flushleft}